 Don’t forget to check the Zeil street if you want to shop while visiting the city.

 The old town (Altstadt) is one of the best areas to stay in Frankfurt and also one of the most beautiful.
 The Römerberg is the heart of the old town and has a picturesque atmosphere with unique architecture.

 You can also take a walk along the river Main, in one of the most traditional areas of the city.

 The Banhofsviertel is the area around the Frankfurt Main Railway Station.
 While it has a high concentration of hotels, I only recommend it for short stays.

 It does not offer much in terms of attractions and in certainly not the best area of the city.
 However, it is very convenient if you are traveling by train and staying just one night.

-Westend is a residential district in Frankfurt, not too far from the Bankenvertiel and the Frankfurt Main Station.
+Westend is a residential district in the city, not too far from the Bankenvertiel and the Main Railway Station.
 It can be a good choice if you want to stay in a more calm, quite and reserved area of Frankfurt.

 If you are flying into Frankfurt for a short number of hours or just one night, you may want to consider staying near the airport.
 Since the airport is not so close to the city, it can be good option to stay near the airport.